 1. An item number is required for each item identified in the inspection report, including each of the six type codes: apparent violation (AV), deviations (DEV), finding (FIN), non-cited violation (NCV), notice of violation (NOV), unresolved item (URI), and traditional enforcement without an associate finding (TE).

-LIVs, Observations, and Assessments do not get items numbers.
+Licensee-Identified NCVs (LIVs), Observations, and Assessments do not get items numbers.
 If a URI becomes an apparent violation, finding, violation, or non-cited violation it should first be closed using the update feature and then a new finding entry should be made by using “I plan to document,” which will assign it a new tracking number.

 2. For all licensed facilities, the numbering format for an inspection item is: